Afro-Argentines: Importation of African slaves during colonial period

 As part of the process of conquest, the economic regimes of the European colonies in the Americas developed various forms of forced labor exploitation of the indigenous peoples.
 However, the relatively low population density of some of the South American territories, resistance by some aboriginal groups to acculturation, and especially the high rate of mortality caused by the diseases introduced by Europeans caused the decline of the native population.
 Studies have shown that owing to their immunological isolation from the peoples of the Old World prior to the first contacts with Europeans from 1492 onwards, some 50-90% of the indigenous population throughout the Americas died from epidemic diseases, exacerbated by the stresses brought on by violent conquest, dispossession and exploitation.
 This led the Spaniards to supplement aboriginal manpower with slaves from West and Central Africa.

 Well into the 19th century, mining and agriculture accounted for the bulk of economic activity in the Americas.
 African slave labor held the advantage of having already been exposed to European diseases through geographical proximity, and African laborers readily adapted to the tropical climate of the colonies.
 In the case of Argentina, the influx of African slaves began in the colonies of the Rio de la Plata in 1588.
 European slave traders purchased African slaves, who were then shipped from West Africa across the Atlantic to the Americas and the Caribbean.
 The slave trade flourished through the port of Buenos Aires, where thousands of African slaves arrived to be sold.
 To provide slaves to the East Indies, the Spanish crown granted contracts known as Asientos to various slave trading companies, both from Spain and other European nations.

 Before the 16th century slaves had arrived in relatively small numbers from the Cape Verde islands.
-Thereafter the majority of Africans brought to Argentina were from ethnic groups speaking Bantu languages, from the territories now comprising Angola, the Democratic Republic of the Congo and the Republic of the Congo.
+Thereafter the majority of Africans brought to Argentina were from ethnic groups speaking Bantu languages, from the territories now comprising Angola, the Democratic Republic of the Congo and the Republic of the Congo (largely Bakongo and Mbundu people).
 Relatively few Yoruba and Ewe were taken to Argentina; larger numbers of these groups were taken to Brazil.

 It is estimated that 12 million African slaves reached Latin America, with many transported via slave ships to other regions through Valparaíso and Rio de Janeiro.
 An estimated 10-15% of slaves died during passage across the Atlantic.
 However, many more died during the process of enslavement, travel through the interior of Africa, and while awaiting shipment, with an estimated 40 deaths for every 100 slaves who reached the New World.